-O EXAMPLES OF ACADEMIC INITIATIVES:
+o EXAMPLES OF ACADEMIC INITIATIVES:

-- Academic support University Housing identifies residents who drop below fulltime status or on academic probation.
+- Academic support Housing and Residence Life identifies residents who drop below full-time status or on academic probation.
 These residents will receive a letter from Housing and Residence Life, which provides academic resources and an offer to meet one-on-one to discuss academics and anything else. - Fall House Calls program In the fall semester, faculty and staff visit our first-year communities in an effort for residents to have intentional interactions outside of the classroom allowing residents to get to know faculty and staff on a personal level.
-Furthermore, faculty and staff will benefit by gaining a better knowledge of what the living environment is like for this generation of college students. - "Scholars in Residence" academic excellence recognition All on-campus residents who are on the Dean's List in the fall semester are invited to attend a recognition ceremony and reception on President's Day.
+Furthermore, faculty and staff will benefit by gaining a better knowledge of what the living environment is like for this generation of college students. - "Scholars in Residence" academic excellence recognition All on-campus residents who are on the Dean's List in the fall semester are invited to attend a recognition ceremony and reception on President's Day. - Discernment Dinners Residential students are invited to participate in a dinner where faculty will share their stories about how they got to where they are at this time in their career.
+The residents will have the opportunity to engage with faculty and Faculty in Residences during the dinner.